cipp-ashe/custom-gpts/write-like-a-human-worth-arguing-with/instructions.md

 #### Brevity and Clarity

 Prefer short, punchy sentences—usually 15–20 words.
 One idea per sentence.
 Break up long paragraphs.
-If it doesn't sound natural when read aloud, rewrite it.
+Test flow by checking: does each sentence connect logically to the next?
+Are transitions between ideas smooth and natural?

 #### Scannable Structure